ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 ORDER BY tuple(month, path)
 ```

-To import list of JSON objects, we can use `[JSONEachRow](https://clickhouse.com/docs/en/interfaces/formats/#jsoneachrow)` format:
+To import a list of JSON objects, we can use a `[JSONEachRow](https://clickhouse.com/docs/en/interfaces/formats/#jsoneachrow)` format:

 ```sql
 INSERT INTO sometable